mr2raccoon/caactus/README.md

 ## 7.4 Batch Processing Multicut Segmentation
-1. In ilastik open the next project file.
+In the caactus GUI, find **step 4 – Boundary Segmentation**, select `batch`, and click **?
+Help** for the full instructions.
+Summary:

-2. Open the pre-trained ilastik boundary-Segmentation project from the sample data in the main folder (`2_boundary_segmentation.ilp` project file).
+1. In ilastik, open the pre-trained Boundary Segmentation project (`2_boundary_segmentation.ilp`).
 CAVE: DO NOT CHANGE anything in 1.
 Input Data, 2.
-DT Watershed, 3.
-Training and Multicut, when running Batch Processing!
+DT Watershed, or 3.
+Training and Multicut when running Batch Processing!

-3. Under `4.
-Data Export`, select `Choose Export Image Settings` and choose a folder for the output (e.g. 7_batch_multicut).
+Note: the `*_Multicut Segmentation.h5` files are generated here — they do not exist beforehand.

-- under `Choose Export Image Settings` change the export directory to `File`:
+2. Under `4.
+Data Export`, click **Choose Export Image Settings** and set the output path at `File`:
   ```bash
   {dataset_dir}/../7_batch_multicut/{nickname}_{result_type}.h5
   ```